harindaka/json_config/README.md

     app_version: f64,
     database: Database,
     keystore: Keystore,
-    translations: HashMap<String, String> //This can be another struct instead of a HashMap too if you prefer }
+    translations: HashMap<String, String> //This can also be another struct instead of a HashMap }

 #[derive(Debug, Deserialize)]